TosbackCgusBridge-Bot/CGUs-versions/Starbucks/Privacy Policy.md

 We welcome your questions, comments and concerns about privacy.

-Starbucks Customer Relations can be contacted online, at (800) 235-2883 or by postal mail at Starbucks Customer Relations, PO Box 3717, Seattle, WA 98124-3717.
+Starbucks Customer Service can be contacted online, at (800) 782-7282 or by postal mail at Starbucks Customer Service, PO Box 6363, Dover, DE 19905-6363.